almet/markdown-doc/articles/dependency-injection.md

 inject our objects, argument we have to inject, and all other information useful at the injection time.

-In our exemple, the schema will contain information on wich `Icecream`  `Alice` depends, and wich is the way to provide the good `Icecream` to the her (the `setIcecream` method).
+In our example, the schema will contain information on wich `Icecream`  `Alice` depends, and wich is the way to provide the good `Icecream` to the her (the `setIcecream` method).